Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Quantum Internet Architecture

 \section{Quantum Internet Architecture}

 In this section, we propose some architectural principles for the Quantum Internet design, which should not be interpreted as dogmas but rather as pragmatic guidelines and criteria for harvesting the unique properties of quantum entanglement.
-Our design perspective departs from the classical Internet, yet it aligns with its most long-standing insight described in RFC 1958 \cite{rfc1958}: \begin{quote} ``\textit{the principle of constant change is perhaps the only principle of the Internet that should survive indefinitely}'', \end{quote} arguably the most valuable lesson from the classical Internet evolution.
+Our design perspective, while departing from the classical Internet, aligns with a fundamental insight from its evolution, articulated in RFC 1958 \cite{rfc1958}: \begin{quote} ``\textit{the principle of constant change is perhaps the only principle of the Internet that should survive indefinitely}''. \end{quote} We argue this is one of the most valuable lessons from the classical Internet evolution.